mizz141/PlexAniSync-Mappings/README.md

 # PlexAniSync-Mappings
 A collection of custom-mappings for the PlexAniSync plex addon.

-Currently integrated shows (in no particular order)
+Currently mapped shows:
+- 86: Eighty Six
+- A Certain Scientific Railgun
-- The Rising of the Shield hero
+- A Silent Voice: The Movie
-- Re:ZERO -Starting Life in Another World-
+- Attack on Titan
+- Cells at Work!
+- Clannad
 - Code Geass: Lelouch of the Rebellion
-- Gintama
-- Symphogear
 - Danganronpa 3: The End of Hope’s Peak Academy - Despair Arc
-- A Certain Scientific Railgun
-- Clannad
 - Dr. Stone
+- Gintama
+- JoJo's Bizarre Adventure (2012)
 - Kaguya-sama: Love Is War
-- Cells at Work!
-- Attack on Titan
+- Monogatari
-- JoJo's Bizarre Adventure (2012)
+- Re:ZERO -Starting Life in Another World-
+- Sword Art Online
-- 86: Eighty Six
+- Symphogear
-- Monogatari (Currently broken due to PlexAniSync not synchronising specials, all specials have been marked as Season 0 for the time being)
 - The Melancholy of Haruhi Suzumiya
+- The Rising of the Shield Hero
 - Tokyo Ghoul
-- Sword Art Online